lasse610/package-viewer-frontend/README.md

 ## Debian Package Viewer
 Package viewer for debian control files.
-The app is live at: [https://warm-reef-34156.herokuapp.com/packages](https://warm-reef-34156.herokuapp.com/packages) Chckout also the backend: [https://github.com/lasse610/package-viewer-backend](https://github.com/lasse610/package-viewer-backend)
+The app is live at: [https://warm-reef-34156.herokuapp.com/packages](https://warm-reef-34156.herokuapp.com/packages)

+Checkout also the backend: [https://github.com/lasse610/package-viewer-backend](https://github.com/lasse610/package-viewer-backend)

 **How to use:**